MyNameIsAndrew-Mangix/MyNameIsAndrew-Mangix/README.md

 <p align="left"> <a href="https://twitter.com/andrewmkii" target="blank"><img src="https://img.shields.io/twitter/follow/andrewmkii?logo=twitter&style=for-the-badge" alt="andrewmkii" /></a> </p>

-- 🌱 I’m currently learning **typescript, C#, and the flavor of the week (opensearch atm)**
+- 🌱 I’m currently learning **typescript, C#, and the flavor of the week (Elasticsearch atm)**

 - 👯 I’m looking to collaborate on **almost anything**

-- 👨‍💻 All of my projects are available at [my personal site](https://andrewklinsic.netlify.app/)
+- 👨‍💻 All of my projects are available here.
+If you want to learn more about me, here's [my site](https://andrewklinsic.netlify.app/)

 - 💬 Ask me about **almost anything and I'll give either accurate information or something wildly off the mark**